2 cm ( 20mm ) Anti-Aircraft Guns

 The Poles simplified the Oerlikon in 1939 and then with the British, developed the Polsten which was issued by 1944.

 There is confusion over the types of ammunition.
-Here is the OFFICIAL 1944 British and Canadian Army list:// Field Service Pocket Book on Small Arms Ammunition 1944.
+Here is the OFFICIAL 1944 British and Canadian Army list from 1944.
+Field Service Pocket Book on Small Arms Ammunition 1944.

 HISTORY OF USE

-//Experimental triple Polsten gun mount on a CMP truck Picture via David Hayward in England. // A 20mm gun mounted on a Universal Mounting on the back of a CMP 15 Cwt, War Department number Z 5194984.
-Photo – Andy Morgan // A 20mm gun, possibly the same one as shown at left, shown deployed on the ground.
+CMP 20mm AA TruckExperimental double Polsten gun mount on a CMP truck Picture via David Hayward in England.
+A 20mm gun mounted on a Universal Mounting on the back of a CMP 15 Cwt, War Department number Z 5194984.
+Photo – Andy Morgan A 20mm gun, possibly the same one as shown above, shown deployed on the ground.
 Photo – Andy Morgan

-The CMP portee version is thought by many to have not been used in the fighting in Europe, however I have now found a photograph showing at least three or four of these vehicles with their guns on the Normandy beaches in July 1944.// CMP 20 mm AA trucks on the beach in Normandy in July 1944.
-They appear to be British 7th Armoured Division.
+The CMP portee version is thought by many to have not been used in the fighting in Europe, however I have now found a photograph showing at least three or four of these vehicles with their guns on the Normandy beaches in July 1944.
+The trucks appear to belong to the British 7th Armoured Division.

 The British Airborne Forces had a special gun carriage designed and called it the “MOUNTING, AIRBORNE, 20-MM GUN No. 2 MARK 2 LAND SERVICE”.

-The Australian Army used them in the South Pacific and in the Korean War.
+The Australian Army used 20 mm guns in the South Pacific and in the Korean War.
 Search the Australian War Memorial web site photo collection using “Polsten”.
 Also look under “Oerlikon”.

 Mounting, Airborne, 20-MM, Gun No. 2 Mk.
 2 land Service